sailscastshq/boring-stack/templates/mellow-vue/README.md

 ## Introduction

 Mellow provides a minimal and simple starting point for building fullstack Sails applications with authentication.
-Styled with Tailwind, Mellow publishes authentication controllers and views to your application that can be easily customized based on your application's needs.
+Styled with Tailwind, Mellow ships with authentication Sails actions and Vue pages/components that can be easily customized based on your application's needs.

 Mellow is powered by Tailwind and Vue and made possible by Inertia.js